INSULIN GLARGINE U-300- insulin glargine injection, solution INSULIN GLARGINE U-300 MAX- insulin glargine injection, solution

 2 pens/pack

-BD (such as BD Ultra-Fine ®), Ypsomed (such as Clickfine ®) or Owen Mumford (such as Unifine ®Pentips ®) needles 1can be used in conjunction with INSULIN GLARGINE U-300 SoloStar or INSULIN GLARGINE U-300 Max SoloStar single-patient-use prefilled pen and are sold separately.
+BD (such as BD Ultra-Fine®), Ypsomed (such as Clickfine®) or Owen Mumford (such as Unifine® Pentips®) needles can be used in conjunction with Insulin Glargine, U-300 SoloStar or Insulin Glargine, U-300 Max SoloStar single-patient-use prefilled pen and are sold separately.

 Dispense in the original sealed carton with the enclosed Instructions for Use.